tgrishanina/pandas-challenge/README.md

 Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.

 This new DataFrame should show school performance based on the "School Type".

+# Code Source

+Used Xpert for help with syntax for calculations.